Over the years we’ve nosied our way into a lot of homes but Jane’s architectural new build is something special indeed.

 “Before the demo team rolls in, I think it’s worth asking ourselves (and probably an expert) if a building can be repurposed, if not for any sentimental reason then to save money!
 Sometimes a renovation is more cost-effective which means we get to spend more on the things we really want.”

-If you love Jane’s home as much as us, you’ll be happy to know it’s currently for sale.
+If you love Jane’s home as much as us, you’ll be happy to know it’s available to rent on Airbnb.

 Because we know you’ll ask, here are some of the key product details.